terworking/birthday/frontend/README.md

 ## Setup

+> Don't hesitate to open an issue if something is unclear in the instructions.

 > You **need** to [deploy the backend](../backend/README.md#setup) before deploying the frontend because Astro needs to fetch the data from your backend at build-time.

 1. Change `PUBLIC_BACKEND_SERVER` at [`.env.example`](.env.example) into your backend. (required)